 Any student who requests an exemption to any immunization, screening, and titer requirement due to a medical contraindication or religious mandate must contact the University in writing immediately upon acceptance into the program or immediately upon learning of a new medical contraindication.
 The request for exemption must include the reason(s) for the request and any applicable supporting documentation.
-If the request is prior to matriculation, the request should be directed to the Vice President of Enrollment Management.
+If the request is prior to matriculation, PA students should contact the Chair of the PA Admissions Committee and the Vice President of Enrollment Management.
+Incoming students of the COM or MSBS Programs should contact the Vice President of Enrollment Management.
 If the request is after matriculation, the request should be directed to the Assistant/Associate Dean of Student Affairs or individual Program Directors (MSBS or PA).